invasive-species/invasive-species-finder.github.io/evaluation.md

 5. local parks, such as Koko Head District Park, Kapiolani Park, and Ala Moana Beach Park.
 6. local government, such as Hawaii Department of Agriculture, Hawaii Department of Land and Natural Resources, and Hawaii Department of Health.

+## Consent Forms

+The consent form I used is [consent form](./doc/permission-form.pdf).
+All participants will be asked to sign the consent form before the evaluation.
+A signed copy of the consent form for each participant has been collected and stored carefully.

+## Description of the participants

+- User A: She is student at the University of Hawaii at Manoa.
+She is a regular user.
+She has no idea about invasive species.
+She wants to learn more about invasive species.
+- User B: He is a hiker.
+He is a middle user.
+He has some knowledge about invasive species.
+He wants to share his knowledge with others.
+- User C: He is a student at the University of Hawaii at Manoa learning biology.
+He is an middle user.
+He has knowledge about invasive species.
+He wants to share his knowledge with others.
+- User D: She is a farmer.
+She is a middle user.
+She has some knowledge about invasive species.
+She wants to share her knowledge with others.
+- User E: He is working at pest control company.
+He is an expert user.
+He has knowledge about invasive species.
+He wants to share his knowledge with others.
+## When & Where

+User A and C were evaluated on 11/28/2023 at 13:00 and 15:00 in the University of Hawaii at Manoa campus.
+User E was evaluated on 12/02/2023 at 16:00 in Ewa Beach (Ewa by Gentry).
+User B will evaluate on 12/13/2023 at 11:00 in the Moanalua Valley Trail Start location.
+User D was evaluated on 12/14/2023 at 14:30 in the Kahuku Farms.

+## Script

+The script I used is [script](./doc/script-isf.pdf).

+## Raw data

+1. User A raw data: [raw data](./doc/raw-data-akina.pdf)
+2. User C raw data: [raw data](./doc/raw-data-Elijash.pdf)
+3. User E raw data: [raw data](./doc/raw-data-rusell.pdf)

+## Results

+1. They all mentioned about the adding post is not very friendly.
+Such as not a dropdown list for the category.
+All fields are single line text field (especially for content should be bigger field).
+2. The camera is able to take picture, but not able to upload the picture to the post.
+3. The forum is able to show the posts, but posts are not clickable to show the details, also would be nice people can comment on the post.